Salaspils: City growth in the 1950s and 1960s

 During the late 1950s and early 1960s, various industrial enterprises and governmental institutions developed in Salaspils, such as the nuclear plant and four branches of the Academy of Science.
 Large multi-storied housing blocks appeared to house incoming power plant workers, many of whom were Russians.
 In a few decades Salaspils transformed from a very peaceful rural settlement to a mikroraion-style town.
 Due to the rapid development, Soviet authorities ordered construction of the Riga HES and Riga TEC-2.
 The dam created a massive reservoir that flooded monuments of Salaspils ancient history.
 The last unsubmerged sections of old Salaspils have been preserved near the Salaspils railway station.

 Demographics

 Due to the industrial development of Salaspils, the population has reached 21,000.
 At the 2000 census, 42% of population was Latvian, 42% was Russian and 16% belonged to other ethnic groups.

 Geography

 The National Botanical Gardens

 The National Botanic Garden of Latvia occupy circa 130 ha in the northern part of Salaspils.
 The National Botanical Garden is famous for having the richest plant collection in the Baltic States.
 The gardens are open to visitors, and used for recreation by the inhabitants of Salaspils.

 Nuclear reactor

 The reactor site is located in the forest, to the west of the Institute of Physics, in the northeastern part of the town.
 The reactor was operational from 1969 to 1998.
 The plant partook in neutron activation analysis and gamma irradiation for various materials.
 It was a swimming pool reactor.
 It is now being demolished.

-Notable people

-Notable people born in Salaspils include Acco, Arvīds Ulme, Vilhelms Taurītis, Raitis Ivanāns, Raimonds Nikoluškins, Rudīte Ķikuste, Olga Immermanis, Werner Robert Waldhauer, Maksimilāns Robežgruntnieks, Xaver Marnitz, Johnyboy.